2/2 Railway Street

 I keep thinking of starting something new, but I'm just not finished with the ships yet.

-Earlier this year I was lucky enough to be interviewed by Mandy Jakich from Creative Matters.
+In early 2021, I was lucky enough to be interviewed by Mandy Jakich from Creative Matters.
 You can check out the pod cast via Creative Matters, episode 11.